dleeftink/QuickSet/readme.md

 Additionally, it keeps track of how often individual integers are added to the set, providing a (sorted) top-k window of most frequently occurring integers.

 Two modes are provided for establishing top-k ranks, `minsum` and `winsum`.
-Both eject the least frequent integer from the ranking upon inserting items that occur more frequently, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (also known as *Least Frequently Used* or LFU).
+Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (also known as *Least Frequently Used* or LFU).
 But whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps a sorted ranking  in decreasing order of occurrence (slightly more computationally expensive).

 This makes QuickSet a faster alternative to counting and sorting all elements in a given set, preventing costly sorting operations and providing a ranked window of most frequent  integers up till a break point of your choosing.